csdms-contrib/storm/README.md

 # storm

-**Storm** computes the windfield for a cyclone based on the pressure distribution and radius to maximum winds.
+**Storm** computes the horizontal windfield for a cyclone based on the central pressure and radius of maximum winds.
 See the [model page](http://csdms.colorado.edu/wiki/Model:STORM) on the CSDMS wiki for more information.

-## Build

-To build the **storm** BMI, executable, and tests,
+To build the **storm** executable, BMI, and tests:

     $ mkdir build && cd build
     $ cmake .. -DCMAKE_INSTALL_PREFIX=<path-to-installation>